 They don’t like it because it is a system used in mainland China which is controlled by the Communist Party.
 They believed that it was Mao Zedong who decided to simply Chinese characters after 1949 for the purpose of brainwashing Chinese people.
 They believed that simplified Chinese was ugly, for example 书 is uglier than its traditional form 書.

-Actually, the Chinese character simplification process began long before 1949.
+Actually, the simplification process of traditional Chinese characters began long before 1949.
 This idea was pushed forward by many intellectuals who were not communists.
 The reason for simplifying Chinese characters was to eradicate illiteracy in China.
 The principles applied to the simplification process borrowed heavily from ancient scripts and calligraphy art.

 It’s better to decide which writing system to learn after these misinformation is cleared.